 Credits Gag: The credits for Oregon Trail 2 contain credits for roles such as:

-Diabolus ex Machina: The game has a massive hard-on for sending grave misfortunes out of the clear blue, sometimes in such a hurry to kill your party that it forgets what was supposed to do them in (If Hezekiah had a snakebite, why'd he just die from dysentery??).
+Diabolus ex Machina: The game has a massive hard-on for sending grave misfortunes out of the blue, sometimes in such a hurry to kill your party that it forgets what logically should have done them in.
+For example: If Hezekiah had a snakebite, why'd he just die from dysentery?

 Dramatically Missing The Point: The game designer actually made it possible to hunt the buffalo into extinction, as an educational lesson.
 Didn't stop anybody from doing it, or even make them realize what they had done.